csgillespie/efficientR/main.md

 ###  Converting factors to numerics {-}

 A factor is just a vector of integers with associated levels.
 Occasionally we want to convert a factor into its numerical equivalent.
-The most efficient way of doing this (especially for long factors) is
+The most efficient way of doing this (especially for long factors) is:

 ```r